-If, in Step 8, the call does not arrive within the configured timeout, or the transaction fails, the destination T-Server sends a notification of failure to the origination T-Server.
+If, in Step 8 on page 63, the call does not arrive within the configured timeout, or the transaction fails, the destination T-Server sends a notification of failure to the origination T-Server.

 Otherwise, the destination T-Server notifies the origination T-Server that the routing service was successful and deletes all information about the request.